Spanish & Hispanic Studies

 The certificate program in Spanish Language and Hispanic Culture is designed to provide linguistic and cultural knowledge to persons interested in studying and/or working in a Spanish-speaking country.
 It consists of twenty-four (24) credit hours and is intended for undergraduate students and persons already holding degrees in any discipline.

-Admission to the certificate program requires a formal application for admission and the official approval of the Coordinator for Spanish.
+Admission to the certificate program requires a formal application for admission and the official approval of the Spanish Advisor.
 Application forms are available from the Registrar.
 Students majoring in Spanish at Saint Mary’s University are not eligible for this program.

 Eighteen (18) of the twenty-four (24) credit hours must be completed at Saint Mary’s.